 Jack Daniel's whiskey is filtered through ten feet of charcoal over three to five days in a process known as mellowing.

 It's the charcoal mellowing that helps give the whiskey its smooth taste.

-While it wasn't mentioned on the tour that I can recall, I later learned from the company's website about its commitment to sustainability.
+While it wasn't mentioned on the tour that I could recall, I later learned about its commitment to sustainability from the company's website.